A long tradition in the family

 A family in the heart of the Appellation

-At the 18th century, in the reign of Louis XIV (French King), several acts of the royal solicitors of Blaye attest of Jean Arnaud’s wine making activity.
+During the 18th century, in the reign of Louis XIV (French King), several acts of the royal solicitors of Blaye attest of Jean Arnaud’s wine making activity.
 Jean Arnaud, ancestor on father’s side, was a small farmer who rented his arms and who bought small plots of vines to create his own vineyard.
 His son pursued with doggedness the extension of his heritage, as shown by an act signed by the Public Solicitor under the French Revolution (1789).
-One of his descendants built in 1850 the house and the cellar of Château Du Cavalier, the current Denis Lafon’s residence.
+One of his descendants built in 1850 the house and the cellar of Château Du Cavalier, the current residence of Denis Lafon.

 Numerous stories as this one illustrate the history of the family Lafon established in the vineyards of the Appellation Blaye Côtes de Bordeaux since several generations.